What is the NMSL?

 The Norwich Masters’ Sculling Ladder is competitive winter training for Masters from any Norwich rowing club, and occasional guest scullers, with a “leg” each month from September to March.
 (See “Participation”, below.)

-The Ladder has started its 11th Year: 2023/24!
+The Ladder IS IN its 12th Year: 2024/25!

 Current Standings in The Ladder